caltechlibrary/newt/origin_story.md

 DML, data modification language
 : This is the language you used to create, update and delete objects. e.g. modify rows or columns in a table.
 INSERT, UPDATE and DELETE are part of the SQL DML.

-If you can get comfortable these three domain languages you'll know enough SQL to shift your data modeling focus to the database.

-**Do you still want to avoid SQL?** For those who wish never to touch SQL I offer an alternative.
-Code generation.
+Thinking of these as services lets me step back and simplify my interactions with our data.
+The nice thing about this approach is that orchestrating services can be thought of completely procedurally.
+This how Newt approaches SQL code generation.
+It can express the services it needs (e.g. create a record, read back some records, update or delete records) because it knows about the model being used. `newtgen` renders models as human readable SQL files (complete with comments).
+This gives us a change to both test the SQL but also to pick learn it as we explore the generated code.

+If your application only requires the basic CRUD-L[^5] then you might be able to skip the SQL completely.

-Most applications written to manage metadata have operations falling under the acronym CRUD-L. Create, Read, Upload, Delete and List.
+[^5]: Data operations often fall under the acronym CRUD-L. Create, Read, Upload, Delete and List.
 That's a good thing.
 With a the knowledge of a data model you can calculate the SQL needed for those operations.
 No AI needed :wink:.

-Taking a SQL code generation approach, unlike an ORM, let's you avoid dealing with SQL aside from the command to load it in the database[^4].
-It has the benefit too of leaving the SQL as an artifact should you need it or change your oppionion of SQL.
-Code generation lets you avoid thinking about it or even typing it.
-It doesn't hide it either.
+Taking SQL code generation approach like an ORM let's you postpone thinking about SQL while you're coding in your general purpose language.
+Code generation, unlike an ORM, let's you avoid the constant cognitive shifts.
+When you're ready to deal with SQL you focus your time in the database[^6].
+Less frequent cognitive shifts makes the task more pleasant.

-[^4]: Loading a file of SQL commands, say  "myfile.sql" targetting "mydatabase", is trivial with `psql`.
+[^6]: Loading a file of SQL commands, say  "myfile.sql" targeting "mydatabase", is trivial with `psql`.
 Example: `psql mydatabase <myfile.sql`.

-Picking Postgres and PostgREST as a target in Newt's data pipeline was deliberate.
-Setup can be calculated from a configuration file.
-It relatively easily to load generated SQL or script the setup.
-It is also possible with other SQL engines but the Postgres+PostgREST really fit the bill nicely.
+It was stumbling on the Postgres+PostgREST combo that remembered data pipelines.
+Newt became obvious when I realized that the setup of Postgres+PostgREST could be calculated from a configuration file.
+I quickly realized that the combo of Postgres+PostgREST meant any JSON data source code be a first stage in a pipeline.
+Of course other SQL engines can perform a similar role[^7] but the Postgres+PostgREST really fit the bill nicely for the systems I'm working with.

+[^7]: MySQL can be coupled with MySQL REST Service (MRS) to achieve a similar results a Postgres+PostgREST

 ## A recent insight

 A colleague of mine recently demonstrated an innovative use of GitHub issue templates to trigger GitHub workflows for our library's staff.
 What impressed me about the demonstration (besides my colleague's cool application) was the YAML used to express what an issue was.
-After some thinking I realized my original YAML for Newt could be suplanted by GitHub YAML issue template syntax.
+After some thinking I realized my original YAML for Newt could be supplanted by GitHub YAML issue template syntax.
 This would simplify documenting and teaching Newt configuration.

-GitHub YAML issue templates (abbr: GHYT) describes the data model of an type type.
-It does this in large part by pointing out elements you'd expected in an HTML web form.
-HTML input elements already suggest a mapping to SQL data types.
-E.g. a plain `input` element is a string -> varchar. `textarea` maps to a `text` data type.
+GitHub YAML issue templates syntax (abbr: GHYTS) describes the data model used by GitHub issues.
+It does this by describing the elements you'd expected in an HTML web form.
+My realization was I could cut the weight of my original YAML syntax considerable by letting a description of HTML input elements infer a mapping to Postgres SQL types.
+E.g. a plain `input` element is a `string` -> `varchar`.
+A `textarea` maps to a `text` data type.
 An HTML5 data element expressed `input[type=date]` maps to a SQL date type.
 This isn't accidental.
-HTML web forms we designed to make it easier to get data into a database.
+HTML web forms were designed to make it easier to get data into a database.
 If a table row is analogous to an object and an input element is analogous to a column I have a clear mapping for generating SQL without resorting to the developer knowing SQL data types.
-If we take an additional step forward and require JSON column support in our SQL database (MySQL, Postgres and SQLite have for the last decade) and we require the form to use JSON encoding then even elements like checkbox or select lists can be easily to send over the wire.
+If we take an additional step forward and require JSON column support in our SQL database (MySQL, Postgres and SQLite have for the last decade) and we require the form to use JSON encoding then even elements like checkbox or select lists become easily to send over the wire and can have simpler expressions in SQL.

 By extrapolation web components can be expressed as JSON objects.
 This allows Newt to be enriched with data types specific to libraries, archives and museums.
-A cororlary is the objects stored as a JSON column can be expressed as web components.
-Since composing a web component take effort it makes sense for Newt to include the common cases used in libraries, archives and museums.
+A corollary is the objects stored as a JSON column can be expressed as web components.
+Write a web component take effort.
+The duplication of effort can be reduced if Newt to includes the common cases used in libraries, archives and museums.

 ## What's next?

 The second prototype for Newt is focusing and developing an improved YAML syntax.
-The plan is to used [CITATION.cff](https://citation-file-format.github.io/) for application metadata while using GHYT for models and GHYT input types to describe route variables.
+The plan is to used [CITATION.cff](https://citation-file-format.github.io/) for application metadata while using GHYTS for models and GHYTS input types to describe route variables.
 These changes also come with renewed focus on code generation targeting SQL for Postgres+PostgREST, Mustache templates for `newtmustache` web service and HTML elements for web forms and display.

-The simpler YAML reusing existing YAML domain syntaxes along with code generation should ease or remove burden of writing middleware.
+The simpler YAML reusing existing YAML domain syntax along with code generation should ease or remove burden of writing middleware.

+A future prototype may include web components used to represent common types of data, e.g. author lists, common identifiers (e.g. DOI, arXiv, ORCID, ROR).
+This could simply the templates generated by Newt while also encouraging an ecosystem of share web objects among the LAS community.